armlabstanford/mixed_reality_setup/README.md

       - `Ros Bridge Server Url`: ws://192.168.137.66:9090 (**depending on your IP address**)

 16. Building the HoloLens App from Unity
     - We are finally ready to build the app.
-Before exporting your app, remember to save your SampleScene in Unity so that we can continue modifying the app next time.
+Before exporting your app, remember to **save** your SampleScene in Unity so that we can continue modifying the app next time.
     - Under `File` > `Build Settings`, ensure `Universal Windows Platform` is selected as the build platform and click on `Build`.
 When the prompt for the file location appears, create a new folder called `App`, select it and click `Select Folder`.

 17. Obtaining the sample ROS files
     - Download and extract this current [repository](https://github.com/armlabstanford/mixed_reality_setup).
-    - Place the `box_demo` package in the `src` folder of your Catkin workspace in Ubuntu, then build by running `$ catkin_make` from the root folder of your catkin workspace.
+    - Place the `box_demo` package found in this repository in the `src` folder of your Catkin workspace in Ubuntu, then build by running `$ catkin_make` from the root folder of your catkin workspace.
 (Your catkin workspace is found in the home directory of the Ubuntu VM, and is usually called catkin_ws).
+      - The `box_demo` package contains a files and scripts to publish the location of the box as a marker.
     - In the directory `box_demo/scripts` make the file `marker.py` executable by running
       ```
       chmod +x marker.py
       ```

-18. Running ROS in Ubuntu
+18. Running ROS in *Ubuntu*
     - Open terminal in Ubuntu and run the following command:
       ```
       $ roslaunch box_demo box.launch